-Technology evolves and the ways in which society assembles and interacts has also continued to take several forms and this is often accompanied with convenience and lower costs of communication which have so far reached implications on how people acquire knowledge, do business, participate in governance processes and seek social, economic and political change.
+Technology evolves and the ways in which society assembles and interacts has also continued to take several forms and this is often accompanied by convenience and lower costs of communication which have so far reached implications on how people acquire knowledge, do business, participate in governance processes and seek social, economic and political change.

 However, it has also introduced new dangers and challenges for users.
 There is a need to clearly describe what

-promoting, protecting, respecting and fulfilling rights to freedom of association and assembly (FoAA) entails in the digital era.
+promoting, protecting, respecting, and fulfilling rights to freedom of association and assembly (FoAA) entails in the digital era.

-In a new paper submitted to the United Nations Special Rapporteur on The Right To Peaceful Assembly and of Association, the Collaboration on International ICT Policy for East and Southern Africa (CIPESA) alongside the International Center for Not-For-Profit Law (ICNL) and the Civil Society Reference Group (CSRG) hosted 35 civil society organisations drawn from 18 African countries to identify challenges to protecting the right to freedom of association and assembly in the digital age and develop recommendations and strategies to counter such threats.
+In a new paper submitted to the United Nations Special Rapporteur on The Right To Peaceful Assembly and of Association, the Collaboration on International ICT Policy for East and Southern Africa (CIPESA) alongside the International Center for Not-For-Profit Law (ICNL) and the Civil Society Reference Group (CSRG) hosted 35 civil society organizations drawn from 18 African countries to identify challenges to protecting the right to freedom of association and assembly in the digital age and develop recommendations and strategies to counter such threats.

 In the paper, their recommendations to States include: